josephspurrier/surfstack-routing/README.md

 that don't allow HTTP operations like PUT and DELETE.

 ## Tutorial Requirements

+You'll need to set up your web server to route requests to your index.php.
+You can use configurations for Apache and Nginx on the [Web Server Setup Wiki page](../../wiki/Web-Server-Setup).

 For this tutorial, we'll we reference a class called: SurfStack\Test\TestClass.
 The class will have two methods called: foo and bar.
 There will also be a function called: testFunction.